webo-agency/en/content/1.services/support-and-development.md

 #content
 :::::prose-p3
 ---
-class: mb-5
+class: mb-5 leading-8 text-lg
 ---
 If you have smaller needs and do not plan constant monthly work on the website, we understand that.
 In the flexible model, we carry out work on an order basis, each time setting a completion date.
 :::::
 :::::prose-p4
 ---
-class: tablet:mb-16 desktop:mb-20
+class: tablet:mb-16 desktop:mb-20 leading-7
 ---
 You only pay when you need our support, you can count on our advice and support in the event of a failure, and at the same time you avoid fixed costs.
 :::::